railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 * Downstream traceability: follow the production chain to find the final customer of specified components.

-Examples of the two traceability types are given in the by the following figures:
+Examples of the two traceability types are given in the by the figures :ref:`fig-mrptracu` and :ref:`fig-mrptracd`:

+.. _fig-mrptracu:

 .. figure:: images/mrp_tracability_upstream.png
    :align: center

-   *Upstream traceability from customer to suppliers.*
+   *Upstream traceability from customer to suppliers*

+.. _fig-mrptracd:

 .. figure:: images/mrp_tracability_downstream.png
    :align: center

-   *Downstream traceability from supplier to customers.*
+   *Downstream traceability from supplier to customers*

 .. index:: Manufacturing Order
 .. index:: Production Order